betaglot/plantabeta/docs/reference/Move/MoveTeori/MoveElements/CacheMove/Overview.md

 <!-- =================================================== -->
 ::: details 🛠 <dev>&&&</dev>

+- BoxMove
+- GloveOn, GloveOff
-- Post spade when setting up or returning to cache for easier grabbing with full bags.
+- SpadePost when setting up or returning to cache for easier grabbing with full bags.
 No bend and easier Find(Spade)

 <h2>PageTags</h2>